Get our exclusive report. Download the iSport360 Club Switching Report Here – For Club Admins, Rec Leaders and Coaches.

-4 Things You Must Do to Get Recruited to Play College Sports
+4 Things You Must Do For Basketball Recruiting

 I started playing organized basketball in Kindergarten at the JCC in West Orange, NJ.
 Opportunities were hard to find during those young years, but my parents always found a place for me to play.
 As I grew older, I consistently played travel & club, and when I got to High School, I was a Varsity starter my Freshman year.

 Playing competitive basketball all my life, I knew by middle school that I wanted to play in college.
+That’s when basketball recruiting was a focus.
 I worked hard and played at every opportunity.
 Unlike many kids, missing parties for basketball was never an issue for me.
 It’s what I loved to do.

 In Eighth-grade college coaches started taking notice of my club team.
 They came to our games, and some of us, including me, began receiving recruiting letters in the mail.
 Being so young and receiving a letter from a college was exciting.
 Although these letters were probably sent to many other girls, they were still an indication that my dream could be a reality and provided an incentive to take the next step in the process.
 My family and I started researching the recruiting process.
 This is what we learned: